restic/restic/doc/manual_rest.rst

           --iexclude-file file                     same as --exclude-file but ignores casing of filenames in patterns --ignore-inode                           ignore inode number changes when checking for modified files -x, --one-file-system                        exclude other file systems, don't cross filesystem boundaries and subvolumes
-          --parent snapshot                        use this parent snapshot (default: last snapshot in the repo that has the same target files/directories)
+          --parent snapshot                        use this parent snapshot (default: last snapshot in the repository that has the same target files/directories)
           --stdin                                  read backup from stdin
           --stdin-filename filename                filename to use when reading from stdin (default "stdin") --tag tags                               add tags for the new snapshot in the format `tag[,tag,...]` (can be specified multiple times) (default [])